EdD in Higher Education and Social Change

 This course will focus on current critical environmental issues (both local and global), and explore several of the themes essential for citizens today that can be integrated into community and professional leadership roles, as well as personal contexts.
 Can we call ourselves an educated citizenry if we fail to address the challenges of environmental sustainability and planetary survival?
 Because the current model of “global economic growth” holds little regard for environmental sustainability and social justice, preparing people for the choices they face as citizens must be strongly linked to making the Earth a better place for all.
 This course provides an understanding of the interdependence of people and ecosystems around the globe.
 We will look at how environmental issues negatively affect indigenous people and people of color disproportionately.
 In this course we will read and study documentary videos that present issues or dilemmas to inspire deep, and critical, reflection.
 These will include a variety of current and ongoing issues, not always covered by mainstream media.
 The course will ask students to reflect on and analyze the contributions to environmental sustainability that might be made by those concerned with higher education and social change, generally.
 Further, more specifically, students will be expected to formulate some creative ideas, questions, and/or strategies by which endeavors in their own area(s) of specialization may creatively contribute to environmental sustainability.

-EDD 690: Review and Assessment of Knowledge in One’s Field of Specialization (5 Semester Credit Hours)
+EDD 690: Review and Assessment of Knowledge in One’s Field of Specialization [5 semester credit hours, required course]

 This course builds on the student’s previous coursework, and specialized projects done as part of that coursework.
 The student engages in additional, in depth study of a topic that is central to their doctoral studies and future plans to use and create expert knowledge as a professional and/or community leader.
 Students will review and evaluate the literature in their field of specialization, and/or survey and study existing practices.
 These in-depth studies should include, among other methods of learning, library and online research, as well as critically reflective analysis and writing about what they’ve previously learned.
 In many cases, students may conduct interviews and make observations in the community and in professional practice settings.
 The student evaluates, organizes and synthesizes the highlights of their knowledge in their area of specialization.